The 8 Best Redfish Flies

 - Similar to the Clouser Minnow, this is a bright baitfish pattern that sinks quickly and stays deep.
 This is a great fly for shallow water and smaller fish that aren't looking for a huge meal.

-- Weed guards are beneficial when targeting Reds in shallow water.
-The Mangrove Baitfish is great for Florida Reds and features a wide profile and a snag-resistant design for more time in the water and less time in the mangroves.
+- Weed guards are beneficial when targeting reds in shallow and marshy water.
+The Mangrove Baitfish is great for Florida and Lowcountry redfish thanks to its wide profile and snag-resistant design.
+If you fish in the marsh and mangroves, don’t even think of leaving the house without flies with weed guards!

-- The Chernobyl Crab is similar to the Ragin' Craven with a deer hair body that traps air bubbles and makes a commotion in the water.
-This is a great fly for tailing fish digging crabs out of the mud.
+- The Chornobyl Crab is similar to the Ragin' Craven, with a deer hair body that traps air bubbles and makes a commotion in the water.
+This is an excellent fly for tailing fish digging crabs out of the mud.

 - The Clouser is a classic saltwater pattern for a variety of species, and for good reason.
 This simple fly has heavy eyes and sinks quickly.
 Choose some bright colors and Redfish won't be able to resist.

-- In the off-chance you find Redfish feeding on top (and they sometimes do), a topwater fly works really well.
+- If you find redfish feeding near the surface, a topwater fly works really well.
 The EP Baitfish is a Gurgler-like pattern that moves water and pops on the surface to trigger an aggressive Redfish eat.

 Give us a call here at the shop at (888) 413-5211 or email us anytime at [email protected].